Peaches — Nutrients, Health Benefits, And Shopping Tips

 How to store peaches

-Unripe peaches should be kept at room temperature until they soften.
-Once ripe, store them in the refrigerator to prolong their freshness for up to a week.
-Keeping them in the crisper drawer helps maintain their juiciness.
+Unripe peaches should be left at room temperature until they become soft.
+Once they are ripe, refrigerate them to extend their freshness for about a week.
+Placing them in the crisper drawer helps retain their moisture.

 ✅ Extra Tip